 But there are questions about what kind of liability amusement parks have.
 An amusement park can be liable for negligence if it fails to act with reasonable care, which can include failing to post proper signage about possible risks to vulnerable guests.
 But there are also legal questions about whether guests should have assumed the ride’s possible risk when they voluntarily got in line since thrill rides are designed to raise our level of excitement — and anxiety.
 While it’s true that amusement parks can be held responsible for failing to adequately warn guests about possible risks, some states won’t hold the park liable if it can be demonstrated that the guest voluntarily assumed the risk.

 Some amusement parks are responding by updating safety signs with graphics to symbolize a warning, so the images can help convey the message about the need to proceed cautiously.
 That can include having internationally recognized graphics on the signs.
 Universal, for example, uses internationally-recognized graphics on its warning signs.

 In Florida, if you’re injured on a theme park ride, it can be challenging to determine who has liability.
 You would need to show whether it was the property owner who was liable for what happened on their property — or the manufacturer of the ride if there was something defective in the design.
 That’s why an experienced attorney should review your case first and determine exactly who is responsible for your accident.
 Without the assistance of a personal injury attorney, that can be far more difficult.

 Schedule a Complimentary Consultation with a Personal Injury Attorney Today

 If you’ve been hurt in an accident at a theme park, contact the experienced personal injury attorneys at The Umansky Law Firm.
-With more than 100 years of combined legal experience, they can assess your situation and guide you on what to do next so you can achieve the best possible settlement.
+With more than 100 years of combined legal experience, they can assess your situation (even if you are an international tourist) and guide you on what to do next so you can achieve the best possible settlement.
 The first consultation is free.
 Contact them today by filling out our contact form or call at any time of day or night.